-While it is a comprehensive exam, many UPCAT takers would say that it is not excessively difficult.
-The low passing rate can be attributed to the large number of applicants vying for limited slots within the university.
+While it is a comprehensive exam, many UPCAT takers say it is not excessively difficult.
+The low passing rate can be attributed to the many applicants vying for limited slots within the university.

-7. Do I need to enroll in a review center to pass the UPCAT?
+7. Should I enroll in a review center to pass the UPCAT?

-No. A review center will be helpful but is not necessary to pass the UPCAT.
-Enrolling in a review center will also not guarantee that you will pass the UPCAT.
-To know more about how to pass the UPCAT without attending a review center, check out this article.
+No. A review center will be helpful, but not necessary to pass the UPCAT.
+Enrolling in a review center will also not guarantee passing the UPCAT.
+Check out this article to learn more about passing the UPCAT without attending a review center.

 8. What happens if I fail the UPCAT?

-Failing the UPCAT means that you will not be able to gain an admission slot in UP.
+Failing the UPCAT means you cannot gain an admission slot in UP.
 If you failed the UPCAT but still want to study at UP, check out this article.

 9. Is UPCAT right minus wrong?